anawinter53/Learnify/README.md

 7. Set up the database connection by running `npm run setup-db`
 8. To get the server running, run `npm run dev`

-### Libraries

-These are the necessary libraries used with this repository:

-#### Client-side

-- cors (cors allows cross-origin resource sharing which allows access to other domains, ports and schemes)
-- express (express offers built-in functions that make development much easier)
-- dotenv (dotenv processes environment variables in a .env file to make them accessible whilst allowing the contents of .env to remain secret)
-- pg (pg allows connection to a database using PostgreSQL)
-- nodemon (as a dev dependency, nodemon automatically restarts the server when changes are detected)

-#### Server-side

-- react (react allows us to implement functionality needed for React components)
-- react-dom (react-dom allows us to render to the virtual DOM with React)
-- react-router-dom (react-router-dom allows us to use router functionality through pages)
-- vite (as a dev dependency, vite bundles JavaScript files for faster build times)

 ## Usage